-When asked to comment Kjetil Ostgard, the department director at Norway's Government Procurement Center, said "Our procurement law assessment is that we have neither the right nor the duty to reject Egencia from the competition as a result of the conditions discussed,"
+When asked to comment, Kjetil Ostgard, the department director of Norway's Government Procurement Center, said "Our procurement law assessment is that we have neither the right nor the duty to reject Egencia from the competition as a result of the conditions discussed,"

 This success is thanks to the partnership between The International Legal Forum, NGO Monitor and UK Lawyers for Israel.